 • Notify Government Institutions: Change your address with the IRS and other applicable government institutions, such as Social Security or the VA.
 Confirm mail forwarding with the post office.

-Instead, spend some time thinking about whether you need storage or not.
-Reasons to get it include moving only temporarily (such as a one-year corporate relocation) or moving to a small home for a few years and coming back to your hometown later on.
-If you decide on a storage unit, pick a reputable company and:
+Instead, spend some time thinking about whether you need a small storage unit, climate-controlled storage or not.
+Reasons to get it include moving only temporarily (such as a one-year corporate relocation) or moving to a small home for a few years and returning to your hometown later.
+If you decide on a storage unit, pick a reputable storage company and:

 • Rent the unit